 Q4: If my function code also writes CORS headers, will conflicts occur?

 A: No conflicts occur.
-Headers generated by the gateway merge with headers returned by the function.
+Headers generated by the gateway merge with headers returned by your function.
 If duplicates exist, browsers typically use the first or standards-compliant value.
-This helps ensure smooth migration without service interruption.
+This ensures existing applications remain uninterrupted during smooth migration.